stfc-sciml/sciml-bench/sciml_bench/doc/usage.md

 sciml-bench list --verify
 ```

 The results from the verify flag indicates whether the relevant dataset(s) has/have been downloaded,  and whether the dependencies of the benchmark are fully satisfied.
-If the verify command outputs  `Modules verified: False` for any benchmark, the relevant datasets or dependencies have to be downloaded /  installed.
+If the verify command outputs  `Not Runnable` for any benchmark, the relevant datasets dependencies have to be downloaded /  installed.

 ## 3.2 Running Benchmarks

 **Running Benchmarks from the Source Tree**

 The framework provides the `sciml-bench run` command to  run a single benchmark.
 This command can directly be used to run the benchmark interactively.
 However, this may not be possible always (such as on production systems).
-If this is the case, please consult the section that follows this.
+If this is the case, please use containers.

 If the benchmarks were to be run  interactively,  the`sciml-bench run` command  can be used.
 Please execute the command  `sciml-bench run --help`  to see the full list of options.